Daniel Seaman: Biography

-Seaman was born on a US Air Force base in Germany, the son of an American father and a mother born in Israel.
+Seaman was born on a US Air Force base in Germany, the son of an American father and an Israeli-born mother.
 His family moved from the United States to Israel in 1971 and settled in the port city of Ashkelon.

 He enlisted in the Israel Defense Forces serving in an elite paratroop unit in 1979 and is a veteran of the 1982 Lebanon War.

-Between 1983 and 1989 he was employed by the Israeli consulate in New York City.
+Between 1983 and 1989, Seaman he was employed by the Israeli consulate in New York City.
 While there he completed a BA in political science, with honors, at the City University of New York's Hunter College.

 Seaman served as an adviser and spokesperson to the governments of six prime ministers: Yitzhak Shamir, Shimon Peres, Yitzhak Rabin, Benjamin Netanyahu, and Ehud Barak.

 Seaman was directly responsible for coordinating the press coverage of several heads of states visits to Israel including US President Bill Clinton, British prime minister Tony Blair, Canadian prime minister Jean Chrétien, Australian prime minister John Howard, Jordan's King Hussein and Chinese president Jiang Zemin.
 He was a member of the Israeli press delegation to the Aqaba peace talks (see Road map for peace, Red Sea Summit in Aqaba, Jordan, June 4, 2003).
 Seaman received the Israel Outstanding Civil Service Award in 2000 for coordinating the international press coverage of Pope John Paul II's visit to the Holy Land in March 2000.

-Seaman was appointed as acting director of the Government Press Office (GPO) in December 2000 and worked with thousands of foreign journalists who covered news events in Israel and the Palestinian territories until 2010.
+Seaman was appointed as acting director of the Government Press Office (GPO) in December 2000 and worked with foreign journalists who covered news events in Israel and the Palestinian territories until 2010.
 He had worked for the GPO for several years and was the first civil servant promoted to directorship of the GPO after a period of 30 years.
 During his tenure as GPO director he implemented several measures that improved working conditions for foreign journalists in Israel.
 This notwithstanding, there were numerous complaints about his treatment of journalists unsympathetic to Israeli policies (see Controversies below).

 He took a leave of absence from his post in November 2008 and announced his candidacy in the Likud party primaries for the 18th Knesset, but withdrew his candidacy.

 Seaman lectures on Israeli and Middle-Eastern affairs and appeared on dozens of international news media outlets.